Brett and Barbara in SFO for the week.

 November 11, 2009 –

 Twilight.
 A big mother bear and two good-sized adolescent cubs spent some time lolling around at the edge of the meadow.
-I ought to have thrown stones and berated them but, loving them too much, I just stayed still.
-I summoned Brett and Barbara from the blue light of their Masterpiece Theatre murder-mystery, to come to the window to see them.
-Barbara has reached an age of feeling imperiled much of the time and no longer delights to see such wildlife so near.
+I ought to have thrown stones and berated them but, loving them too much, I just let them be, and summoned Brett and Barbara from the blue light of their Masterpiece Theatre murder-mystery, to come to the window to see them.
+Barbara has reached an age of feeling imperiled much of the time and doesn’t like seeing such wildlife so near.

-(It occurs to me, only now, that Dash and his little friend had gone out with trowels and had been excavating rusty old ranch implements from that antique barn foundation.
+(It occurs to me, only now, that Dash and his little friend had gone out with trowels and had been digging up rusty old ranch implements from that antique barn foundation.
 He’d come inside just fifteen minutes before the bears’ appearance.)

 It seems to me a single rifle-shot means that the man missed.
 And that they ran away.
 I haven’t really made the acquaintance of this neighbor (an odd but fitting circumstance, in these country distances.
-I know only that he owns a lot of heavy equipment because the beep-beep-beep of a tractor’s reverse-gear warning is audible at all hours, coming throught the woods).
-I reach the surmise that a single shot was just intended to scare the bears away.
+I know only that he owns a lot of heavy equipment because the beep-beep-beep of a tractor’s reverse-gear warning can be heard at all hours, coming through the woods).
+Maybe a single shot was just intended to scare the bears away.
 Not to hurt anybody.
-It sounded like a small-caliber shell, a .22, which would only wound a bear.
+It sounded like a small-caliber shell that would only wound a bear.
 You’d need several .22 shots to bring one down.

 Five minutes later.
 Another single shot.